 Critics often view fashion through a lens of utility, yet the Schiaparelli archive demands a different interpretation.
-Sonnet Stanfill, the senior curator of fashion at the V&A, argues that the designer functioned as an active protagonist within the surrealist movement.
+Sonnet Stanfill, the senior curator of fashion at the V&A, said the designer functioned as an active protagonist within the surrealist movement.
 Evidence of this involvement sits within the gallery walls where garments mirror the unsettling logic of the 1930s art scene.
 The curation involves a collaboration with London studio Nebbia to ensure the physical layout reflects the disorientation inherent in surrealism.

 Surrealist Collaboration with Salvador Dalí